1. term and form of the advertising contract

 The following General Terms and Conditions (GTC) are primarily decisive for the regulation of the contractual relationship.
 Any individual written agreements shall take precedence over these GTC.
-On the other hand, these GTC take precedence over any other GTC of the customer.
-The GTC shall also apply to any agency and/or intermediary commissioned by the customer, whether the agency/intermediary itself (and not an end advertiser) is the customer or whether it acts on behalf of the customer (the latter even if only the customer is expressly mentioned).
+On the other hand, these GTC shall take precedence over any other GTC of the customer.
+The GTC shall also apply to any agency and/or intermediary commissioned by the customer, whether the agency/intermediary itself (and not an end-user) is the customer or whether it acts on behalf of the customer (the latter even if only the customer is expressly mentioned).

 3. basis for advertising pricing